 This Policy, which applies to the whole school including the Early Years Foundation Stage (EYFS), is available upon request (which can be made available in large print or other accessible format if required) from the School Office.

-The Head of School and The Administration Manager are the staff members responsible for coordinating staff anaphylaxis training and the upkeep of the school's allergy and anaphylaxis policy.
+The Head of School and the Head of Operations are the staff members responsible for coordinating staff anaphylaxis training and the upkeep of the school's allergy and anaphylaxis policy.

-Last reviewed: September 2023
+Last reviewed: December 2024

-Next review: September 2024
+Next review: December 2025

 Contents